spieglt/FlyingCarpet/README.md

 *\[Enter password from Mac\]*

 # Features:
-+Cross-platform, Mac and Windows.
++ Cross-platform, Mac and Windows.

-+Speeds over 120mbps (with laptops close together).
++ Speeds over 120mbps (with laptops close together).

-+Does not use Bluetooth or your local network, just wireless chip to wireless chip.
++ Does not use Bluetooth or your local network, just wireless chip to wireless chip.

-+Files encrypted in transit.
++ Files encrypted in transit.

-+Large files supported.
++ Large files supported.

-+Standalone binary, no installation required.
++ Standalone binary, no installation required.

 # Compilation instructions:
-+cd flyingcarpet
++ cd flyingcarpet

-+go get ./...
++ go get ./...

-+go build
++ go build

 # Restrictions:
-+Disables your wireless internet connection while in use (does not apply to Windows when receiving)
++ Disables your wireless internet connection while in use (does not apply to Windows when receiving)

-+On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network.
++ On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network.

-+On Windows: May have to allow TCP listener through firewall
++ On Windows: May have to allow TCP listener through firewall

-+Windows laptop must support hosted networking.
++ Windows laptop must support hosted networking.
 To find out if yours does, run `netsh wlan show drivers`.
 If the `Hosted network supported : ` line says `No`, you can't use this product.
 Known issue on Surface Pro 3 and later.

-+If you choose to receive a filename that is already present in your current directory, it will be overwritten.
++ If you choose to receive a filename that is already present in your current directory, it will be overwritten.

-+GUI forthcoming.
++ GUI forthcoming.

 Disclaimer: I am not a cryptographic expert.
 This is a usable product in its current state, but is also a learning experience for me and a work in progress.
 Do not use for private files if you think a skilled hacker is less than 100 feet from you and trying to intercept them.